 - 14.5 ounces fire roasted tomatoes

-- 1 Tbsp Demerara sugar or ½ Tbsp of white or brown sugar
+- 1 tablespoon Demerara sugar or ½ tablespoon of white or brown sugar

 - 8 ounces elbow macaroni